 - There are also specially formulated fruit tree fertilizers

-A soil test can tell you whether you need to add more phosphorus, potassium and other nutrients.
+- A soil test can tell you whether there is a calcium deficiency, or if you need to add more phosphorus, potassium and other nutrients.

 Step Four: Calculate how Much Fertilizer to Use

 More is not always better when it comes to fertilizing your fruit trees.
-Now that you know that your fruit tree needs fertilizer, and have picked the perfect fertilizer to use, you’ll need to determine the correct amount to use on each fruit tree.
+Now that you know that your fruit tree needs fertilizer and you have picked the perfect fertilizer to use, you’ll need to determine the correct amount to use on each fruit tree.

-The amount of fertilizer you will use is calculated based on the age or size of the fruit tree, and the nitrogen-value on the package.
+The amount of fertilizer you should use is based on the age or size of the fruit tree, and the nitrogen-value on the package.

 Determining How Much Fertilizer to Use

 - Fruit trees need 0.10 pounds of “actual nitrogen” per year of age, or per inch of trunk diameter (measured 1 foot above the ground).
 The maximum you should give a fruit tree in a year is 1 pound of actual nitrogen.

 - For example, if your fruit tree has a diameter of 5 inches (or, if your tree is 5 years old), multiply 5 by 0.10 pounds of nitrogen, equals 0.5 lb.
 This means that the fruit tree will need 0.5 lb of actual nitrogen.

 - But wait, you’re not done yet!
 “Actual nitrogen” pounds is not as simple as just weighing out that amount of fertilizer, because there is more in a fertilizer than just nitrogen.

 - The NPK numbers on fertilizer show the percentage of nutrients per pound of fertilizer, not the actual amount.
 N, P and K refer to nitrogen, phosphorus, and potassium.

 - For example, if the N listed on the fertilizer package is 7 (meaning 7% nitrogen), such as with E.B.
 Stone’s Fruit Tree fertilizer, then there is 0.07 pounds of actual nitrogen for every pound of fertilizer.

 - To calculate how much fertilizer to apply, divide the amount of actual nitrogen the fruit tree needs by the amount of actual nitrogen per pound in the fertilizer.